 - decode the ditty/story

-Formal assessment is carried out periodically by the phonics lead to ensure consistency using the R.W.I. phonic checks.
+Formal assessment is carried out each half term by the phonics lead to ensure consistency using the R.W.I. phonic checks.

 Monitoring and Review

 - organises the assessment of all pupils accessing phonics and designates pupils to the correct groups

 - ‘drops in’ on R.W.I. groups to give advice and to informally check that pupils are in the correct groups